 The Convert.exe utility is supplied with Windows to convert a FAT partition into an NTFS partition.
 Use of Convert.exe is straight forward, but there are considerations that should be taken into account before using the utility.

-You should consider the following limitations before you convert a FAT partition to NTFS:
+The following limitations should be recognized before converting a FAT partition to NTFS:

-- You cannot convert the system partition of a RISC-based computer to NTFS.
+- The system partition of a RISC-based computer cannot be changed to NTFS.
 The ARC specification requires that the system partition be FAT.
-It is possible to create a small (1-megabyte) FAT partition for the system partition and then install Windows on an NTFS partition (the boot partition).
+It is possible to create a small (1 MB) FAT partition for the system partition and install Windows on an NTFS partition (the boot partition).

-To convert a FAT partition to NTFS, follow these steps:
+To convert a FAT partition to NTFS, perform the following steps.

-- Convert.exe attempts to convert the partition to NTFS.
+- Convert.exe will attempt to convert the partition to NTFS.

 - If you run the CONVERT command while the current directory is on the drive that is to be converted (for example, you type CONVERT F: /FS:NTFS at the F:\> prompt).
 To solve this, either answer "Yes" to the prompt and restart the system, or change to a directory on another drive and retype the command.

 - If an application has a file open on the drive that is to be converted.
 To solve this, either answer "Yes" to the prompt and the drive will be converted the next time the computer is restarted, or close any applications that may be using files on the drive to be converted.
 Remember that this also applies to users accessing files on the drive over the network.
 This also includes a page file that resides on the drive.

 - If you attempt to convert the partition from which the operating system is running.
 It is not possible to convert the boot partition while the operating system is running.
 To convert the boot partition, it will always be necessary to issue the CONVERT command, answer Yes to the prompt, and then restart the computer.
 The partition will be converted the next time the computer is restarted.
 As an alternative, it is possible to boot the computer to an installation of Windows on a different partition and convert the partition from that installation of Windows.